exyleio/exyleio/docs/game-design/infrastructure.md

-On the surface, this looks simple enough, but there are many technical challenges people are not usually aware of such as seamlessly scaling the servers up and down depending on the load, protecting the servers from hackers, managing backups and recovering from one when needed, making the services crash-tolerant, efficiently organizing all the user data, and of course, balancing everything for the minimum operation cost.
+On the surface, this looks simple enough, but there are many technical challenges people are not usually aware of such as seamlessly scaling the servers up and down depending on the load, protecting the servers from cyber attacks, managing backups and recovering from one when needed, making the services crash-tolerant, efficiently organizing all the user data, and of course, balancing everything for the minimum operation cost.
 And that's just the tip of the iceberg.